My Kids Move In!

 Claws and All

 My kids are not declawed.
-I consider the procedure cruel and unnecessary.
-To those who complain their cats destroy their "nice things," I have the following to say: 1) if you value your "nice things" over your cats, then you don't deserve to have cats; 2) if the cats are that destructive, then you're not giving them enough attention, proper training, or objects they're allowed to destroy.
+I consider the procedure cruel and unnecessary (and in fact I believe it's against the law in New Jersey—good!).
+To those who complain their cats destroy their "nice things," I have the following to say: 1) if you value your "nice things" over your cats, then you don't deserve to have cats; 2) if the cats are that destructive, then you're not giving them enough attention, proper training, or objects they're allowed to claw.
 People are sometimes amazed that my house isn't torn up, and I just tell them cats can be trained, despite so many disbelievers.
-And if you cherish your cat, then you won't have their fingers cut off at the first joint (that's the anatomical equivalent for humans); declawing is also known to adversely affect some cats' emotional health.